-It is proposed that the eight people listed below be nominated for election as directors of Khan to hold office until the next annual meeting or until their successors are elected or appointed.
+It is proposed that the seven people listed below be nominated for election as directors of Khan to hold office until the next annual meeting or until their successors are elected or appointed.
 All of the proposed nominees are currently directors of Khan and have been since the dates indicated.
 The articles of amendment of the Corporation provide for a minimum of one and a maximum of nine directors.
+Mr. Jean-Pierre Chauvin, who has been a member of the Board since July 2005, will not be standing for re-election as a director.
+On behalf of the shareholders, the Board thanks Mr. Chauvin for his substantial efforts and contributions to the Corporation and wishes him well in his future endeavours.